1. Time of Contract

 If we fail, at any time while these terms are in force, to insist that you perform any of your obligations under these terms, or if we do not exercise any of our rights or remedies under these terms, that will not mean that we have waived such rights or remedies and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, it will not mean that we will automatically waive any subsequent default by you.
 No waiver by us of any of these terms will be effective unless we expressly say that it is a waiver and we tell you so in writing.

-This contract is made under English law and is subject to the exclusive jurisdiction of the English Courts.
+These terms and conditions shall be interpreted, construed and enforced in accordance with English law and shall be subject to the exclusive jurisdiction of the English Courts.